 - WWF Mongolia will advocate through its policy level interventions an increased public participation and transparency in Environmental Impact Assessments (EIA) for any economic activities related to freshwater resource use.

-- We will assist Mongolia in meeting its commitments to the Convention on Biological Diversity for the protection of biodiversity and the Durban Action Plan for the expansion of the protected areas network (PA network).
+- We will assist Mongolia in meeting its commitments to the Convention on Biological Diversity for the protection of biodiversity and expansion of the protected areas network (PA network).

 - WWF will strongly advocate responsible mining practice for balanced growth in Mongolia.

 - WWF Mongolia will support practical implementation of the Integrated River Basin Management (IRBM) concept at the national level by establishing model IRBM sites where River Basin Councils are formed, Management Plans are developed and their implementation is initiated.

 Identifying and prioritizing the major issues and addressing their root causes will remain a major challenge due to the nature of the threats.
 The complexity and magnitude of the threats are subject to a combination of several factors, often with interdependent root causes.

 - Disturbance of Connectivity (interaction and linkage of ecosystem processes)

 - Lack of Enabling Policy Framework and Management Capacity

 Mongolia’s Freshwater Ecosystem –at-a-Glance…

 - Has three main hydrological basins: Arctic, the Pacific and Central Asian closed basins